DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - initial training for employees taking on a new DR role for the first time
         - detailed refresher training for DR team members
         - brief awareness refreshers for all other employees
-        - **Entitlement** refers to the privileges granted to new users when an account is first provisioned.
 - 7.11.7 ❄️Lessons learned
     - A lessons learned session should be conducted at the conclusion of any disaster recovery operation or other security incident.
     - A lessons learned document is often created and distributed to involved parties after a postmortem review to ensure that those who were involved in the incident and others who may benefit from the knowledge are aware of what they can do to prevent future issues and to improve response in the event that one occurs.